DevonGifford/Spotify-Clone/README.md

 But wait, there's more!
 I <strong>flexed my database skills</strong> by manually setting up the "liked_songs" and "songs" databases like a true database wizard ✨🎩.
 And of course, I had to add some extra 🔒RLS (Row-Level Security) policies to keep things secure and locked down. </br> To take it up another notch, I <strong>created buckets</strong> to store songs and images, and added rules and policies to ensure only the right types of files can enter the party 🎧📸.
 Security on point! 🛡️ <br/>
 But hold up, there's a plot twist!
 I also <strong>whipped up some 🔥 types</strong> in the "types.ts" file using Supabase CLI.
 This brought a whole new level of type safety to the project, keeping everything solid and error-free 💪.

 <strong>One major lesson I've learned?</strong> <br/> Hooks in Next.js! 🎣 I dived into the ocean of hooks and discovered their true potential.
-In this developer entry, I unveiled the power of hooks by creating custom hooks like "useUser."
+I unveiled the power of hooks by creating custom hooks like "useUser."
 These hooks opened up a world of possibilities and allowed me to harness the power of Supabase authentication and session management effortlessly.
 It was like wielding a magic wand in the realm of user-related data and authentication state! 🪄✨

-Witht the harnessed power of custom hooks like "useUser", I dived into the realm of Supabase authentication and session management.
-It was like wielding a magic wand, empowering me with seamless access to user sessions and loading status.
-With the awe-inspiring "MyUserContextProvider" component, I encapsulated user-related data and authentication state, granting the entire application access to the enchanting powers of the "useUser" hook.
+I encapsulated user-related data and authentication state, granting the entire application access to the enchanting powers of the "useUser" hook.
 Brace yourself, Next.js, as I cast more custom hooks into this Spotify clone! 🪄🎣🎮🌟

 In conclusion, this developer journal entry has taken us on a journey of Supabase setup, database magic, type sorcery, and provider mastery.
 We've built a rock-solid foundation for a secure and feature-packed application powered by Supabase.
-Apologies for all the fish/sea puns - custom hooks got me excited. 😅
+Apologies for all the fish/sea puns - power of custom hooks got me hooked. 🎣😅

 Stay tuned for the next thrilling chapter! 🚀🔒💪